Do you plan to start using testing kits?

 Will my relative be able to attend routine hospital appointments?

-The NHS has suspended all non-urgent operations as of 15 April.
 Any routine hospital appointments are still going ahead and we will arrange transport and accompaniment (where necessary) to and from these visits.
 However, we are in regular contact with health professionals and are monitoring the situation carefully.

 My relative is bed restricted and relies on visits from his/her family.
 What happens now that we are unable to visit?